liballeg/allegro5/README_android.txt

     cmake .. -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-android.cmake
         -DCMAKE_BUILD_TYPE=Debug
         -DANDROID_TARGET=android-15
-        -DARM_TARGETS=x86_64
-        -G"MSYS Makefiles"
+        -DARM_TARGETS=arm
     make
     make install

-Where you can change ANDROID_TARGET to be something else if you want.
+Under Windows append -G"MSYS Makefiles" to the cmake options.

+Change ANDROID_TARGETS to whichever architecture you are building for.
 This produces the normal Allegro native libraries (liballegro-*.so) as well as allegro-release.aar.